Skip to Content

 However, you may test negative depending on the sensitivity of test strip used, when the test was carried out and if early morning urine was used or not.

 If you suspect you’re pregnant and test negative, it is advised to check at least a week after your missed period.
+If you are pregnant and notice black discharge with severe abdominal pain, shoulder pain, dizziness or fainting, you should see a doctor urgently as this could be a sign of miscarriage or ectopic pregnancy.

 2. Normal menstrual period as it ends

-3 Your vagina is closed up
+3. Your vagina or cervix is partly closed (outflow obstruction)

 4. You have a fibroid or uterine polyp